 We develop a model of investor information choices and asset prices where the availability of information about fundamentals is time-varying.
 A competitive research sector produces more information when more investors are willing to pay for that research.
 This feedback, from investor willingness to pay for information to more information production, generates two regimes in equilibrium, one having high prices and low volatility, the other the opposite.
+The low-price, high-volatility regime is associated with greater information asymmetry between informed and uninformed investors.
 Information dynamics move the market between regimes, creating large price drops even with no change in fundamentals.
 In our calibration, the model suggests an important role for information dynamics in financial crises.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.